DrakirL/DrakirL.github.io/p10/attributes.md

 ## Crafting
 Create new objects from other materials and know they will work as intended.
 + A knight creates a make-shift grappling hook using a throwing spear and some rope.
-She makes a Difficulty 10 Crafting .
+She makes a Test of Crafting (Difficulty = 10).
 On a fail, the knots dont keep the rope on the spear when thrown.
 On a success, the spear can be thrown and the rope stay on securely enough to be climbed. <br>
 + A wizard tries to store a spell in a magical scroll.
-He makes a Crafting  with Advantage thanks to his "calligraphy" training against 10 + the rank of the spell.
+He makes a Test of Crafting (Difficulty = 10 + the Spell's Rank) with Advantage thanks to his "calligraphy" training.
 On a fail, the effort and materials are wasted as the spell fails to settle.
-On a success, a spell scroll is made without issue. <br>
+On a success, a spell scroll is created without issue. <br>
-+ A barbarian sits down to carve a set of sticks into a simple flute.
-He makes a Difficulty 15 Crafting  with disadvantage due to a greatsword being a clunky carving tool.
-On a fail, the flute ends up too faulty to properly play.
-On a success, it turns out as a fine instrument that could be played to an audience. <br>
++ A barbarian sits down to carve a set of sticks into a simple flute with his blade.
+He makes a Test of Crafting (Difficulty 15) with disadvantage due to his greatsword being a clunky carving tool.
+On a fail, the flute ends up being too faulty to properly play.
+On a success, it turns out as a fine instrument that could be played before an audience. <br>
 #### <br>

 ## Endurance